Children aged 8 years and older are welcome.

 The Plains Rooms have a veranda and an outdoor shower (2 are interleading).

-The Manor House Suites have a balcony, and are located upstairs in the historic Manor House.
+The Manor House Suites have a balcony, and are located upstairs in the historic Manor House with views of the pool and waterhole.

 Should you wish to leave a gratuity, envelopes are available at reception.
 Alternatively you can add it to your final bill and settle by credit card when you check out.

-The main guest areas include a rim flow swimming pool, a relaxation retreat with 3 treatment rooms, a fitness centre, indoor and outdoor dining facilities, a gift boutique, manicured gardens, and a boma overlooking the waterhole.
+The main guest areas include a rim flow swimming pool, gym, indoor and outdoor dining facilities, a gift boutique, manicured gardens, and a boma overlooking the waterhole.
+Spa treatments are available (additional cost).
+A laundry service is available (additional cost).

 In collaboration with the Born Free Foundation, the Big Cat Rescue and Education Centres are situated within the game reserve.
 They aim to draw attention to the plight of wild cats, confined in impoverished, captive environments throughout the world.
 It is the mission of The Born Free Foundation, founded by actress and conservationist Virginia McKenna and her late husband Bill Travers, to ‘Keep Wildlife in the Wild’.
 Both Shamwari and Born Free aim to promote conservation and protect these species and their habitat, whilst maintaining a compassionate approach to the welfare of animals.
 The rescue and education centres home rescued lions and leopards from across the world and aim to be an enlightening experience for all visitors.